-In 2006 Greg Watt, the 4th generation President/CEO began the transformation of Watt into the leading business information and marketing solutions-based company across multiple media channels driven by online/digital, live event, and magazine channels.
-The company now serves 180,000 professionals across the Petfood, Poultry, Pig and Animal Feed industries from over 140 countries.
-Watt live events and conferences are hosted in Bangkok, Shanghai, Cologne, Kansas City USA, and Baja Mexico.
+In 2006 Greg Watt, the 4th generation President/CEO, began the transformation of WATT into the leading business information and marketing solutions-based company across multiple media channels driven by online/digital, live event, and magazine channels.
+The company now serves 150,000 professionals across the Pet Food, Poultry and Animal Feed industries from over 140 countries.
+WATT live events and conferences are hosted in Bangkok, Shanghai, Cologne, Kansas City USA, and Baja Mexico.

 Today the core strategy of the company is:

-(1) Delivery of business intelligence, industry data and specialized information to the global Petfood, Poultry, Pig and Animal Feed markets;
+(1) Delivery of business intelligence, industry data and specialized information to the global Pet Food, Poultry and Animal Feed markets;

 • Client & Partner Hospitality Event at the International Production & Processing Exhibition (IPPE) in Atlanta, January 2017